 - rigorous and based on a robust future-looking occupational standard designed and assessed by the sector

 - recognised as worthy of investment, giving a clear signal of the economically valuable skills, knowledge and understanding required in an occupation now and in the future.

 Regulation of vocational qualifications

 The regulation of vocational qualifications is the responsibility of the respective regulators in each UK country – Ofqual (England), CCEA Regulation (Northern Ireland), SQA (Scotland), and Qualifications Wales (Wales).
 The regulatory approach undertaken for vocational qualifications is different from A levels.
 This is because there are no specific qualification criteria for vocational qualifications, as there currently are for GCSEs, AS and A levels.
 Vocational qualifications must comply with the regulator’s general rules, as is the case with all regulated qualifications.

 These qualifications form part of a study programme.
 Study programmes normally include substantial academic or applied and technical qualifications, non-qualification activity including work experience, and the study of English and mathematics where students do not hold a GCSE graded A* – C in these subjects.

-To achieve the Level 3 Diploma in Performance Skills learners must successfully complete all three units from Group A and a minimum of four units from Group B.
+To achieve the Level 3 Diploma in Performance Skills students must successfully complete all three units from Group A and a minimum of four units from Group B.

-To achieve the Level 3 Extended Diploma in Performance Skills learners must successfully complete all three units from Group A and a minimum of seven units from Group B.
+To achieve the Level 3 Extended Diploma in Performance Skills students must successfully complete all three units from Group A and a minimum of seven units from Group B.